-WORK: The proposed project is to the continuation of an existing oyster cultivation activity.
-The applicant proposes to continue to cultivate 60 acres of on bottom oyster culture on the overall 71-acre lease area.
-On bottom oysters would be produced through both natural recruitment and hatchery produced seed.
-For natural recruitment, the bed would be lightly frosted with clean oyster shell that has been aged for a minimum of 90 days.
-Frosting would occur when oyster larvae are present in the water column and mature oysters have been removed from the bed.
-Frosting would typically occur in July or August.
-Frosting with oyster shell would occur every 3 to 5 years.
-Hatchery produced seed would be planted after the mature oysters have been removed.
-Oysters would be harvested every 2 to 5 years depending on oyster density and growth.
-Harvest would be accomplished by dredging (up to 15 acres per year) and by hand harvest at low tide.
-Dredging would involve the use of a harvest bag lowered from a boat with the use of a boom crane or hydraulic winch at high tide.
-The dredge bag includes a blade (steel frame) at the leading edge and is a wire mesh bag attached to the steel frame.
-The leading edge would be towed along the substrate and the oysters would be loosened from the substrate and are collected in the mesh bag while the sediment returns to the substrate.
-The dredge bag could be adjusted to ensure the leading edge would not excessively excavate into the substrate.
+The project was previously approved by the Corps pursuant to a Nationwide Permit 48 approval in 2018.
+Wiegardt currently operates 165 acres of Pacific Oyster on bottom culture.
+On bottom oysters are produced through both natural recruitment and hatchery-produced seed.
+For natural recruitment, the bed will be lightly frosted with clean oyster shell that has been aged for a minimum of 90 days.
+Frosting will occur when there is oyster larvae present in the water column and mature oysters have been previously removed from the bed.
+Frosting typically happens in July/August.
+Frosting with oyster shell will occur every 3 to 5 years.
+Hatchery-produced seed is planted after the mature oysters have been removed.
+Oysters are harvested every 2 to 5 years depending on oyster density and growth.
+Harvest is done by dredging (up to 30 acres per year) and by hand harvest at low tide.

-PURPOSE: To provide commercially farmed oyster shellfish for human consumption.
+PURPOSE: To provide commercially farmed shellfish in Willapa Bay for human consumption.